ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 Using the portal, A Global Admin can activate or deactivate a UIN based on the request by the UIN holder for any reason.
 The Admin have to provide a UIN/VID and a valid reason for deactivating the UIN.
 A standard set of reasons will be defined by the country.
 While Activation/Deactivation of a UIN, all the VIDs linked that UIN will also be activated/deactivated based on the request. the Admin can choose to send notification to the applicant whose UIN is activated/deactivated.
 Moreover, the admin can also choose to send notification to an additional recipient by giving the recipient's email id or mobile number or both.

 ## 9. Packet Status Check (based on RID) (WIP) [**[↑]**](#table-of-contents)
+A Registration packet generated in Registration Client is sent to Registration Processor for further processing and UIN generation.
-Using the Portal, A Zonal Admin can view the status of a packet
+Using the Portal, A Zonal Admin can view the status of a packet by giving the RID of the packet.
+The packet status will contain all the stages the packet has passed through along with the last stage the packet is in.
+In case the packet has not been processed or is marked for Re-Send/Re-Register, the admin will be able to view specific comments indicating the reason for that particular status.

 ## 10. Multi-language Support (WIP) [**[↑]**](#table-of-contents)
 ### 10.1 i18N
 ### 10.2 Implementation in English (Labels etc)